taoshen58/taoshen58.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Communication Engineering, Chongqing University of Telcommunications and Posts, 2016
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, University of Technology Sydney, 2021

 Work experience
 ======